Amiga – The Multimedia Powerhouse of the 1980s

 Notes:

-• The CD32 was never sold in the US, due to a lawsuit against Commodore
+• The CD32 was not sold in the U.S. due to legal restrictions

-• The Amiga 4000T was originally released in small quantities by Commodore with a 68040 CPU, and in greater numbers by Escom in 1995, along with a variant with a 68060 CPU
+• The A4000T was released in limited quantities by Commodore and later in larger numbers by Escom (with 68040/68060 CPUs)

 Commodore's Stock Chart